avnet-iotconnect/iotc-azurertos-sdk/README.md

 ## Build Instructions

 * Download the project files from Github Actions or Releases pages in this repo.
+There are two sets of project files based on two different Azure RTOS baselines, and depending on your board one or more packages will be available:
+  * Containing *-ms-*: Microsft Azure RTOS GitHub repo.
+  * Containing *-nxp-*: NXP MCU Expresso Azure RTOS and Samples code.
 * For STM32L4:
   * Download and install STM32CubeIDE
   * File->Open Projects form File System, navigate to one of the samples, and select all projects in the list.